raek/pladder/README.md

 the IRC client runs commands using the bot service (which has to be started separately).
 If it is not given, then commands are ignored (useful for testing the pure IRC parts).

+## Configuring the log service

+Configure the log service by creating a configuration file:

+    mkdir -p ~/.config/pladder-log/
+    editor ~/.config/pladder-log/config.json

+Set up the configuration file like this:

+    {
+        "networks": ["RaekNet"],
+        "logdir": "/path/to/log/dir"
+    }

+Make sure the network names match those given in you pladder-irc configuration files.
+The logs are stored as sqlite databases (one file per network) in the given logdir, or in the `logs` directory next to the config file if one is not specified.

 # Running automatically using systemd